-This section details how the organisation manages its business effectively and efficiently to deliver on the priorities described in modules 2, 3 and 4.
+This section details how the organisation manages its business effectively and efficiently to deliver on the priorities described in Section 2 and 3.
 It shows how the DHB's high level strategic planning translates into action in an organisational sense within the DHB and details the supportive infrastructure requirements to achieve this.
 As both funder and deliverer of health services, the DHB must operate in a fiscally responsible manner and be accountable for the assets it owns and manages.

-5.1 GOVERNANCE AND ORGANISATIONAL STRUCTURE
+4.1 GOVERNANCE AND ORGANISATIONAL STRUCTURE